bcpierce00/unison/INSTALL.md

   experimental.
 The standard approach is the most recent 4.x ocaml release.)
 - make (any of GNU, BSD, Solaris variants works)
-- Basic POSIX tools: install, rm, sh (perhaps more)
+- Basic POSIX tools (e.g., echo, install, rm, sh, sed, touch)

 ##### Optional, for the GUI only